 One of those people is President Chodosh, who has worked closely with Vinnakota and C&S on a large national collaboration, College Presidents for Civic Preparedness.
 With President Chodosh playing a significant leadership role through the Open Academy’s commitments to freedom of expression, viewpoint diversity, and constructive dialogue, CMC was one of the first higher education institutions to join the C&S college civic engagement initiative.
 The coalition currently numbers 112 college presidents from a diverse range of institutions.

-During the panel conversation, Grigg noted how last spring CMC launched the Kravis Lab for Civic Leadership to address, in alignment with Open Academy principles and C&S, the “same urgencies and needs, and the desire provide to our students robust opportunities to learn at a deeper level a notion of applied civics.”
+During the panel conversation, Grigg noted how last spring CMC launched the Kravis Lab for Civic Leadership to address, in alignment with Open Academy principles and C&S, the “same urgencies and needs, and the desire to provide to our students robust opportunities to learn at a deeper level a notion of applied civics.”

 “The commitment to building these resources at CMC is everywhere you look,” Grigg added.